Southgate News

 The Bus Station

 Members of the group are still talking to the relevant parties.
-Letters have been written to Don Foster MP on this subject (see also What you can do below).
+Letters have been written to Don Foster MP on this subject.
 If he receives 20 separate letters on a specific subject, he must raise this in Parliament.

 Concern has been voiced about the railway station end of the design, in particular the removal of Brunel’s ramp and the alterations to the old goods yard and vaults (also by Brunel).
 These are both listed.
 English Heritage and the Victorian Society should be made aware of these concerns.